-The following Plans are insured, and Plan benefits are provided under a policy with an insurance company: the Dental Plan (CIGNA DHMO option), the Long-Term Disability Plan, the Life Insurance Plan, the Short-Term Disability Plan, the AD&D Plan, the Vision Plan, the EAP Plan, the Business Travel Accident Plan, the Medical Plan for Puerto Rico and the Global Benefits Plan for Expatriates and Foreign Employees.
-The following Plans are self-insured by the Employer and are administered by third-party service providers: the Medical Plan; Dental Plan (Delta Dental PPO option), the Flexible Spending Accounts ("FSAs") under the section 125 cafeteria plan, the Right Choice Wellness Center, the Be Well Center, and the Best Doctors program.
+The following Plans are insured, and Plan benefits are provided under a policy with an insurance company: certain benefits under the Medical Plan (Blue Cross Blue Shield of Arizona), the Dental Plan (CIGNA DHMO option), the Long-Term Disability Plan, the Life Insurance Plan, the AD&D Plan, the Vision Plan, the EAP Plan, the Business Travel Accident Plan, the Medical Plan for Puerto Rico and the Global Benefits Plan for Expatriates and Foreign Employees.
+The following Plans are self-insured by the Employer and are administered by third-party service providers: certain benefits under the Medical Plan (all except Blue Cross Blue Shield of Arizona); Dental Plan (Delta Dental PPO option), the Flexible Spending Accounts ("FSAs")

+under the section 125 cafeteria plan, the Short-Term Disability Plan, the Right Choice Wellness Center, the Be Well Center, and the Best Doctors program.
 All benefits are summarized in this document and in the EOCs.